 - Attainable Goals assure that the goals are not out of the company’s league and can be achieved within the set period.

-- Relevant Goals are ones that are aligned with your company’s vision and mission.
+- Relevant Goals are aligned with your company’s vision and mission.
 It assures that your organizational goals are in the same line with the organization’s mission.

 - Timely Goals are time-bound.
 Every goal should have its due date.
 Is the next sales goal to be accomplished in the next six months or three months?